Opening Brief and Appendix Requirements

 The entire appendix, including all files therein, must be combined into one PDF (if the size is within the submission limits-20 Mb) and each page must be numbered by bates numbering preceded by “Appx.”
 For example, “Appx00032.”
 If Appendix exceeds the bite size limit for the purpose of e-filing, it could be splitted into parts and submitted consecutively via eCF (after each page is bates numbered before spliting).

-Addendum should contain the following, as referenced above: all judgments, orders, agency actions or other decisions appealed from and any opinions, memoranda, or findings and conclusions supporting them.
+Addendum should contain the following, as already referenced above: all judgments, orders, agency actions or other decisions appealed from and any opinions, memoranda, or findings and conclusions supporting them.
 See Fed.
 R. App.
 P. 30(d); Fed.
 Cir.
 R. 30(b)(2)(B); Fed.
 Cir.
 R 30(c)(1).

-The documents contained in Addendum should have the same “Appx” bates numbering on each page and must be so referred to in Table of Contents in the addendum (that accompanies Opening Brief—if Appendix exceeds 100 pages in hard copy or 200 pages in e-copy)
+The documents contained in Addendum should have the same “Appx” bates numbering on each page and must be so referred to in the Table of Contents in the addendum (that accompanies Opening Brief—if Appendix exceeds 100 pages in hard copy or 200 pages in e-copy)

-The submitted Appendix must be searchable by page number that corresponds to the bates numbering at the bottom center of each page.
+The submitted Appendix must be searchable by page number that corresponds to the bates numbered pages written at the bottom center of each page in font size 14.

-The documents and pages referenced in the Brief must match exactly in the same format with the bates page numbering in the Appendix, such as Appx00123 or SAppx00123 (for supplemental appendix), Appx00123-Appx00132; Appx00123, Appx00135, or Appx00123-24.
+Again, the documents and pages referenced in the Brief must match exactly in the same format with the bates page numbering in the Appendix, such as Appx00123 or SAppx00123 (for supplemental appendix), Appx00123-Appx00132; Appx00123, Appx00135, or Appx00123-24.
 See p.
 34-35 of Electronic Filing Procedures.

 Examples of incorrect page references in the brief are: Appx00123, 135, 145; Appx145a; Appx 145; Apex.
 145; Appx.145; Appx145.1; Appx145-1; Appx00123-45; Appx123:45; Appx123:45-125:67..